 There is an excellent play park, plenty of open green places and a crazy golf course too.
 Take a boat trip on the river Avon, either rowing yourself, punting or taking a short cruise.

 The Stratford Butterfly Farm is the largest tropical butterfly attraction in the UK.
 It is a lovely way to spend an hour or two.

 You can also visit Shakespeare’s Birthplace, Mary Arden’s Farm and Anne Hathaway’s Farm too, all of which are local to Stratford.

-The Cotswold Wildlife Park and Gardens near Burford has lions, rhinos, giraffes, camels and tapir to name but a few. *The Lemur Encounter is closed.
-The gardens are beautiful and the kids can enjoy the outdoor adventure play area in the woods. *Play area remains closed in 2020 You can also hop on a train and enjoy being taken around the park. *Train trips are currently closed Very buggy friendly pathways.
+The Cotswold Wildlife Park and Gardens near Burford has lions, rhinos, giraffes, camels and tapir to name but a few.
+The gardens are beautiful and the kids can enjoy the outdoor adventure play area in the woods.
+You can also hop on a train and enjoy being taken around the park.
+Very buggy friendly pathways.
 Dogs can be taken into the park if kept on a lead but are not allowed in the indoor areas, where animals freely roam, the restaurant or gift shop.

 Visit Bourton-on-the-Water as one of your Things to do with children in the Cotswolds, which has the only Grade ll listed model village in the country.
 Even the children will feel like giants as you walk around the one-ninth replica of Bourton-on-the-Water.

 Also in Bourton is Birdland & Jurassic Journey where you can see penguins, including England’s only group of King Penguins, flamingo’s, pelicans, owls and other birds.
 Please see the video linked below.

 Most of the pubs locally have child-friendly areas i.e. eating in the bar rather than the main restaurant.
 As the buildings are old, buggies may need to be stored elsewhere.